-Condensation is important to water cycle as it is responsible for the formation of clouds.
-Water vapor present in air is responsible for the formation of clouds which ultimately comes down in the form of rain.
+Condensation is important to the water cycle as it is responsible for the formation of clouds.
+Water vapor present in the air is responsible for the formation of clouds which ultimately comes down in the form of rain.
 This phase change of water between solid, liquid and gas is because of the movement of water molecules.
 In vapor form, water molecules are arranged randomly as compared to the liquid state.
-As condensation happens, water molecules become more organized and as a result, heat is released into the atmosphere leading to a change of phase from vapor state to liquid state.
+As condensation happens, water molecules become more organized and as a result, heat is released into the atmosphere leading to a change of phase from the vapor state to the liquid state.
 This generally occurs in the atmosphere when warm air rises up and cools down.

-For condensation to take place, it is very important that atmosphere is fully saturated (to reach maximum vapor pressure).
+For condensation to take place, it is very important that the atmosphere is fully saturated (to reach maximum vapor pressure).
 Usually, condensation takes place around dust particles or smoke or microscopic bacteria.
 It plays a very significant role in the water cycle and thus helps in maintaining the water balance in the environment.
 It is also used in various industrial processes by the scientists and engineers for separating mixtures and manufacturing pure substances.

 Stay tuned with Byju’s to learn more interesting topics in Chemistry.
 Also, get various engaging and interactive video lessons to learn more effectively.